Special 1-day Version

 - Bow Tie method

 - Organizational change- key concepts and definitions; A selection of Organizational Change Management (OCM)- related incidents

 - Tools and techniques for analyzing organizational changes

-- This course is designed for process safety professionals and managers who play keys role in evaluating and managing process safety risks during organizational change
+Process safety professionals and managers who play key roles in evaluating and managing process safety risks during organizational change.

 No public sessions of this course are scheduled at this time.
 If you are interested in receiving updates related to this course please fill out the Course Inquiry Form